akossz01/Android-2023/README.md

 ## Getting Started
 To begin using this template repository, follow these steps:

-1. Create your own repository based on this template and then clone your repo to your local machine.
+1. Create a repository based on this template and then clone your repo to your local machine.
 2. Navigate to the `kotlin-exercises` directory and complete the exercises by following the provided instructions.
 3. Go to the `android-project` directory and implement the core functionalities of the `Recipe-app`.
 4. Run the project to ensure that everything is functioning correctly.